Soccer (Football)

 4 & 5 – Sweeper & Central Back

-These two positions are known as central defenders, and they are the most critical defenders on the field after the keeper.
-They position themselves on opposite sides of the penalty line close to the keeper.
 The main job of the central defenders is to protect the center of the field by preventing players from getting the ball there.
-They’re tasked with intercepting passes, tackling attackers, blocking shots, stealing the ball in one-on-one situations and much more.
+They’re tasked with intercepting passes, tackling attackers, blocking shots, stealing the ball in one-on-one situations, and much more.

 Central defenders don’t always have huge roles offensively, but they do play a role when it comes to gaining and keeping possession.
-They need to be able to possess the ball, and make passes to their attackers after they steal or intercept the opposing team’s passes.
+They need to be able to possess the ball and make passes to their attackers after they steal or intercept the opposing team’s passes.

 04